 If the student disagrees with the Appropriate Administrator’s decision, then, within ten (10) calendar days of the meeting, the student may meet (face-to-face or by phone) with the Chief Academic Officer (CAO) to appeal this decision.
 Within ten (10) calendar days of this meeting, the CAO will render a decision and will convey her or his decision, in writing, to the student, the faculty member, the Appropriate Administrator, the Gateway Manager—Student Records, and the Vice President for Student Life.
 The decision of the CAO will be considered final.

 Each faculty member will submit a copy (electronic or paper) of their grade book to the appropriate Academic Dean/Director at the end of each semester, or will arrange an alternative agreeable transfer of records.
 Listed on the cover will be the instructor’s name, the course name, number and section(s), the semester, and the year.
 This book will contain a record of all students, scoring of all quizzes, midterms and the final exam, and the final course grades.

-If Moodle is used as the official grade book, it will be automatically archived and no copy needs to be submitted.
+If Canvas is used as the official grade book, it will be automatically archived and no copy needs to be submitted.

 A grade filed with the Office of Student Records is an official record of the College.
 Once submitted, no grade change may be made by the faculty except in cases of clerical error.
 If a grade needs to be changed the Gateway Office of Student Records will require a grade change form completed by the instructor.
 Grade changes require approval from the appropriate Dean/Director and, in certain circumstances, the Chief Academic Officer.